All Products

 Example

-The following example shows how to refresh all materialized views that depend on a specified object:
+The following example uses DBMS_UTILITY.COMMA_TO_TABLE to convert a table name into an array, then refreshes all materialized views that depend on that table.

 CREATE TABLE test(a int, b int);